neta-elad/conproj-a/book/description.md

 For singular nouns there is an indefinite article:

 - Comes from "one"
-- Agrees with gender and basic case (NOM, ACC, GEN, LOC)
+- Agrees with gender and basic case (NOM, ACC, GEN, DAT, LOC)
 - Precedes the noun
 - Only for singular (for inanimate creates singulative)

+## Nouns

+There are 3 noun genders: human, animate and inanimate.

+Human nouns usually take the plural suffix -r[<.pl>], while animate and inanimate nouns take the plural *prefix* r[<pl.>]-.

+## Adjectives

+Adjectives agree with nouns in case and number, but always take the r[<pl.>]- plural prefix.

 ## Possession